Health Policy and Leadership — Dr.P.H.

 Examines the public health system, how health policy is developed, and the diverse stakeholders involved in the process.
 Examines effective partnerships with government agencies, the private sector, nongovernmental organizations, communities, and social entrepreneurs.
 Explores and analyzes in depth how these partnerships have worked together to make positive health improvements through effective policies will be explored.

 HADM 587.
 Health Policy Analysis and Research.
 3 Units.

 Provides students with the skills needed to translate research into policy and practice.
 Examines how research impacts public health and health policies.
-Students explore the relationship between statistics, research, and public policy and understanding policy development and the politics that informs public health policy.
+Explores the relationship between statistics, research, and public policy; and understanding policy development and the politics that inform public health policy.
 Focuses on collaboration with government agencies and community groups in evaluating outcomes associated with changing policies at the institution, community, and state levels.

 HADM 588.
 Leadership, Policy, and Environmental Change.
 3 Units.